Data Science and Big Data are not just buzzwords. Decades of software engineering and research lie behind the recent media coverage.

 Big Data is an observable phenomenon of exponential data growth, which requires highly qualified Data Science Analysts to extract meaningful and actionable knowledge for their employers.

-As a consequence, Data Scientists come in two flavours:
+As a consequence, Data Scientists come in three flavours:

-At Data ScienceTech Institute, we are very conscious of the differences between the two and have created the most intensive programmes for each flavour: the MSc Executive Data Scientist Designer and the MSc Executive Big Data Analyst, as well as their common, degree-granting first year, the MSc in Applied Data Science and Big Data, all accessible from either our Nice Sophia-Antipolis or Paris campuses.
+At Data ScienceTech Institute, we are very conscious the job markets expectations and have created the most intensive programmes for covering all needs: the MSc in Applied Data Science and Big Data & the Advanced MSc in Information Systems & Artificial Intelligence for Big Data Engineering, all accessible from either our Nice Sophia-Antipolis or Paris campuses as well as online.

 What is Data Science?